rsdoiel/antenna/archives/2025/planet_2025.23.md

 date: 2025-06-11, from: RTÉ News

-A 36-year-old man who abused builders and ordered them to leave a disused hotel they were renovating in Co Wicklow last year has been convicted of a criminal offence and fined in court in Arklow.
+A 36-year-old man who abused builders and ordered them to leave a disused hotel they were renovating in Co Wicklow last year has been convicted of a criminal offence and fined.

 <br>